 For a product prescribed by brand, the only endorsement required is the pack size.
 If the product is less common, the net price of that pack before discount and ex VAT should also be endorsed.

-There are additional endorsement requirements for when a product has been granted an NCSO Concession by the Department of Health, please visit our NCSO section for more details.
+There are additional endorsement requirements for when a product has been granted an NCSO Concession by the Department of Health and Social Care, please visit our NCSO section for more details.

 How reimbursement prices are set

 Find more information by exploring the relevant pages below:

 Related expenses for procuring and dispensing medicinal products

 Prescription forms for unlicensed medicines and expensive items (those with an NIC or £100 or more) should be separated from the rest of the bundle and placed in the red separator for submission.